SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 All "**users**" can access this page when they visit the forum.

-Here is how it looks like before user has logged in:
+Here is how it looks like before the user has logged in:

 [image assetsSrc="Angular-Modules-And-Routing-Workshop(2).png" /]